Richard B. Hetnarski: Personal life

-He was known for his deeply pro-democracy convictions.
+Hetnarski was known for his deeply pro-democracy convictions.
 In 1989, when the Communist government in Poland was collapsing, he gave a number of presentations on the subject at three TV network affiliates of NBC, ABC, and CBS.
 When Lech Wałęsa, Nobel Peace Prize winner and former president of Poland, visited Rochester Institute of Technology in February 1998, he and Wałęsa discussed the political situation in Poland, later described in the Rochester Democrat and Chronicle, February 22, 1998 edition.

 Hetnarski died in Naples, Florida, on June 8, 2024, at the age of 96.

 Achievements

 Professor Richard B. Hetnarski, at the opening ceremony of the 10th International Congress on Thermal Stresses in Nanjing, China, on 1 Jun 2013.
 He is presenting the book "Theory of Elasticity and Thermal Stresses" which just got published.

-He was the founder (with Naotake Noda) and president until 2020 of the International Congresses on Thermal Stresses (ICTS).
+Hetnarski was the founder (with Naotake Noda) and president until 2020 of the International Congresses on Thermal Stresses (ICTS).
 These Congresses are held every two years consecutively on three continents, that is, in Asia, America, Europe.
 The first meeting was held June 5–7, 1995 in Hamamatsu, Japan at Shizuoka University and second was held June 8–11, 1997 in Rochester, New York, U.S. at Rochester Institute of Technology.
 These were titled First and Second International Symposium on Thermal Stresses and Related Topics, respectively.
 The name International Symposium on Thermal Stresses and Related Topics was changed to International Congress on Thermal Stresses with the meeting in Kraków, Poland at Cracow University of Technology on June 13–17, 1999.
 In 2002 the International Congresses on Thermal Stresses (ICTS) became an Affiliated Organization of International Union of Theoretical and Applied Mechanics (IUTAM).

 Hetnarski was active in teaching, research, publishing, translating, and editing.
 He is the author of many papers on Mechanics and Mathematics.
 His latest paper, on Constant Force Spring System with a Spiral was published in the ASME Journal of Mechanisms and Robotics in 2020 when he was 92 years old.

 Books

-He was a co-author of five graduate-level textbooks:
+Hetnarski was a co-author of five graduate-level textbooks: